sullof/inquirer-command-prompt/README.md

 ```javascript
 inquirer.registerPrompt('command', require('inquirer-command-prompt'))
 ```
-You can change the command with whatever you like, the prompt is anonymous.
+You can change the type `command` with whatever you like, the prompt is anonymous.

+## Example

 ```javascript